SanderHageman/sanderhageman.github.io/about.md

 </table>

 * __Additional Skills__
-  * Basics of HTML, CSS, Git, and [Jekyll](https://jekyllrb.com/) by making this
+  * Basics of HTML, CSS, Git, and [Jekyll](https://jekyllrb.com/) by making this wwebsite.
-  * website.
-The source can be found on [GitHub](https://github.com/sander12101/sander12101.github.io) where it is also hosted
+  * The source can be found on [GitHub](https://github.com/sander12101/sander12101.github.io) where it is also hosted.